slamdata/purescript-echarts/MODULES.md

     newtype MinMax where
       MinMax :: { max :: Number, min :: Number } -> MinMax

-    data OneMany a where
-      One :: a -> OneMany a
-      Many :: [a] -> OneMany a

     data PercentOrPixel where
       Percent :: Number -> PercentOrPixel
       Pixel :: Number -> PercentOrPixel